DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

 ## Definition Fields and Attributes
 Due to the self-defining nature of AaC, definitions are just instances and compositions of fields and attributes defined by other `schema` definitions.
-In order to maintain a consistent experience for users interacting with these data structures, users should be use camelCase for field names.
+In order to maintain a consistent experience for users interacting with these data structures, users should use camelCase for field names.

 The following definitions follow the style of naming fields and attributes in camelCase.